 So, you can choose the apps that fit your needs from the App Store without stressing about security.

-Besides, if you are a beginner, I would recommend you customize your website with the help of free apps available in the app store, just exactly like I did.
+Besides, if you’re a beginner, I recommend customizing your website with the help of free apps available on the App Store, just as I did.

 But if you opt for a paid plan on the app, you will have to pay monthly for the selected plan of the App.